takanory/slides/20220429pyconus/index.rst

 * 40+ staff
 * 🐣 NEW staff : 🐔 OLD staff = 50 : 50

 ..
-The number of PyCon JP staff is 40 over, half of them are the new staff.
+The number of PyCon JP staff is over 40, half of them are new staff.
    New staff ask similar things to me.
 And I send similar answers repeatedly.
    But, ...